 When properly managed, the MPAs have proven to control overfishing, reduce user conflicts, increase community support and improve enforcement of water quality regulations.

 With control of local stressors, marine ecosystems are expected to be better able to handle global pressures.

 Benefits include several Sustainable Development Goals (SDGs) such as food and incomes for local communities, opportunities for tourism businesses, protection from coastal erosion and a country more resilient to climate change.

-In each of our MPA projects, the protected area is expected to implement efficiently the following activities:
+In each of our MPA projects, the protected area implements the following activities:

-- Improvement & Monitoring the health of marine habitats (e.g. sustainable fisheries, water quality, tourism carrying capacity, reef restoration, etc.),
+- Monitoring the health of marine habitats (e.g. sustainable fisheries, water quality, tourism carrying capacity, reef restoration, etc.),

-- Community engagement & Livelihood enhancement (e.g. awareness campaigns and creation of new income generating activities, mainly with fishers),
+- Community Development (e.g. creation of new income generating activities, mainly with fishers),

-- Support to tourism activities (e.g. MPA branding, UW attractions, visitor centre, etc.),
+- Sustainable Revenues (e.g. UW attractions, visitor centre, etc.)